GamingMasterM/MTA-fire-elements/README.md

-two keyboard broke in the process of writing `extinguish`
+two keyboards broke in the process of writing `extinguish`